OussamaSghaier/CuREV/README.md

 ## Environment setup

+There are two ways to set up the environment to run the project and use the scripts.
+Choose the method that best suits your workflow: *python virtual environment* or *docker*.

+### A. Python virtual environment

+This method involves setting up a python virtual environment to isolate the dependencies required by the project.
+Follow the steps below to create the environment, install the necessary libraries, and verify the installation.

 To facilitate usage and results replication, we include a file ```requirements.txt``` to install the required python libraries.
 Here are the instructions to create a virtual environment, activate it, and install dependencies using the provided `requirements.txt` file: